Cost Of Living In Panama City And Paris Might Surprise You

 Of course, cost of living can be largely what you make it.
 What you spend in a place has to do with the circumstances of the place but also… and perhaps more so… with what you choose to buy.

-Coincidentally, Kathleen and I were speaking recently about our relative costs of living in Panama City versus Paris.
+Kathleen and I were speaking recently about our relative costs of living in Panama City versus Paris.
 For us, Panama City is far more expensive.
 In fact, we spend more money when we’re in Panama City than we do anywhere else we spend time.

 Comparing Panama City With Paris

-In Paris, we walk or use the Metro to get everywhere we want to go.
+Here in Paris, we walk or use the Metro to get everywhere we want to go.
 We probably spend as much on gas in Panama as we do on Metro tickets in Paris, but, in Paris, we have no car maintenance, repairs, insurance, amortization, or parking expense.

 In Panama, we buy a lot of imported food—steaks from the United States, cheese and butter from France, hams from Spain, and produce shipped into Panama from around the world.
 We also like Skippy peanut butter and Häagen Dazs ice cream.
-The good news is that (thanks to Panama’s position as a global shipping hub), all those products are readily available.
-The bad news is that they come at very inflated costs.
-We choose to buy them anyway.

 In Paris, we buy mostly fresh, local food.
 One of the things we appreciate about being in Paris is that it’s hard when we’re there not to eat healthy.
 You have to go out of your way to find junk food or processed items.
-While 7-11s in the States sell Ding Dongs, string cheese, and hot dogs, corner shops in Paris sell fresh fruit and vegetables according to the season, baguette baked that day, and many varieties of hams and cheeses, for example.
+While 7-11s in the States sell Ding Dongs, string cheese, and hot dogs, corner shops in Paris sell fresh fruit and vegetables according to the season, baguettes baked that day, and many varieties of hams and cheeses, for example.

 Eating out in Panama is more expensive, too… at least at the restaurants where we like to go.
 An expat-level restaurant in Panama City, in our experience, is more expensive than a standard restaurant in Paris.
 You can go to more expensive restaurants in Paris, but the day-to-day ones are generally as good as the “expat” spots in Panama.